If you landed on this article you are likely searching for the causes of the Dust Bowl during the Great Depression.

 Small particles of loose topsoil would be picked up and become part of the storm, while heavier particles would remain on the ground to be moved by the wind to create dunes as tall as 25 feet.

 The storms could be intense.
-Eyewitness accounts detail how visibility in some storms was reduced to no more than three feet.
+Eyewitness accounts detail how the dust reduced visibility in some storms to no more than three feet.
 Others detail massive dark black clouds that would blot out the sun for days at a time.

 The storms could travel thousands of miles.
 Most notably, the cities of Chicago and Washington, DC experienced dust storms that had originated as far away as western Oklahoma.